 Request CME Application

-If you are a PeaceHealth Northwest Network provider and are interested in organizing a Continuing Medical Education (CME) activity for physicians, please contact the PeaceHealth St. Joseph CME Office by e-mail or by phone: (360) 715-4104.
+If you are interested in organizing a Continuing Medical Education (CME) activity for physicians in the Northwest Network, please contact the PeaceHealth St. Joseph CME Office by e-mail to obtain application materials.

 On occasion, PeaceHealth St. Joseph collaborates with other health-care organizations in the region to jointly provide Category 1 CME activities for physicians.
 Please contact the CME Office for more information and Joint Providership Application materials.